Running backpack

 Sale price1 499 SEK

-Running backpack for trails, commuting and longer runs
+Running backpack for trail, commuting and longer sessions

-A running backpack should sit close to the body so the load stays stable when pace and terrain change.
-It is especially useful for trail running, long sessions, run commuting and trips where a smaller running vest does not provide enough storage.
+A running backpack should sit stable and close to the body so the packing does not disturb your stride when the pace increases.
+It is especially useful for trail running, longer runs, run commuting and trips where you need more space than in a smaller running vest.

-Silva backpacks are developed for runners who need to combine movement with practical packing, whether they run in forests, mountains or to work.
-For more gear in the same activity, explore Silva’s range for running.
+Silva’s range is developed for those who want to combine running with smart packing, whether you run in the forest, mountains or to work.
+For more products within the same activity, see Silva’s full range for running.

-Stable carrying with room for hydration and gear
+Stable packing with space for hydration and gear

-Strive Mountain Pack 17+3L is a lightweight choice when you want a compact running backpack for longer runs, light hiking and commuting.
-It suits runners who need to carry extra layers, energy and fluid without moving up to a larger outdoor backpack.
+Strive Mountain Pack 17+3L is a lightweight choice when you want a practical running backpack for longer routes, lighter hiking and commuting.
+It suits you when you need to carry extra layers, energy and hydration without moving up to a larger outdoor backpack.

-For more storage and longer adventures, Strive Mountain Pack 23+3L gives added volume with the same focus on stability during movement.
-Both models are relevant if you are looking for a Silva running backpack, a backpack for running or a hydration backpack for running with space for more than the basics.
+For more packing and longer adventures, Strive Mountain Pack 23+3L gives larger volume with the same clear focus on stability during movement.
+Both models are relevant when you are looking for a Silva running backpack, a backpack for running or a hydration backpack for running with space for more than the essentials.

 How to choose the right running backpack

-The right model depends on how long you run, how much you need to carry and whether the pack will be used mainly for trails, commuting, hiking or mixed outdoor trips.
+The right model depends on how long you run, how much you need to carry and whether the backpack will mainly be used for trail, commuting, hiking or combined trips.

-• For long runs and trails Choose a running backpack with stable fit, hydration space and quick access to energy, phone and extra layers.
+• For long sessions and trail Choose a running backpack with a stable fit, space for hydration and easy access to energy, phone and extra layers.

-• For run commuting Prioritize volume, weather protection and pockets that help separate work items from training clothes.
+• For run commuting Prioritize packing volume, weather protection and compartments that make it easy to separate work items from training clothes.

-• For shorter runs A running vest or lightweight running belt may be better when you only need fluid, keys and energy.
+• For shorter runs A running vest or a lightweight running belt may be better when you only need hydration, keys and energy.

-• For changing weather Add a rain cover, dry bag or waterproof case when your gear needs extra protection from rain and moisture.
+• For changing weather Complete with a rain cover, dry bag or waterproof case when your packing needs extra protection from rain and moisture.

-To make your backpack more flexible, add Terra Rain Cover when conditions change.
-In Silva’s range of accessories for bags and running belts, you will also find solutions for hydration, poles and small items that need to stay easy to reach.
+To make the backpack more flexible, you can add accessories that help you carry hydration, organize small items and keep important gear close at hand.
+Among Silva’s accessories for bags and running belts, you will find solutions for hydration, poles and packing that should be easy to reach during the session.

-For running in rain, mountains or near water, dry bags and waterproof cases are useful additions.
-They help protect your phone, map, spare clothing and electronics while keeping the rest of your packing organized.
+When running in rain, mountain terrain or near water, dry bags and waterproof cases are practical additions.
+They help you protect your phone, map, extra clothing and electronics without compromising packing organization.

-Silva develops gear for people who move outdoors, where packing needs to stay stable, accessible and ready for changing conditions.
-A Silva running backpack is made to work during intense running sessions and longer trips where comfort must last for hours.
+Silva develops gear for people who move outdoors where the packing needs to sit stable, be easy to reach and withstand changing conditions.
+A running backpack from Silva is therefore built to work both during intense running sessions and longer trips where comfort needs to last all the way.

-If you use the pack for mixed adventures, it also pairs naturally with gear for hiking.
-To understand the difference between a vest, belt and backpack, Silva’s carry guide gives practical help before you choose.
+If you use the backpack for combined adventures, it also pairs naturally with gear for hiking.
+If you want to understand the difference between vest, belt and backpack, Silva’s Carry Guide gives practical help before choosing.

 Frequently asked questions about running backpacks